Works

 Overview

-- The nursery children are the Sparrow Explorers
+- The nursery children became the Sparrow Explorers

-- The older participants are the Sparrow Guardians
+- The older participants became the Sparrow Guardians

 CLIENT: Vale of White Horse and South Oxfordshire District Council